 1. Preparation and Setup

-Use a utility or paring knife to cut a 2.5˝ slit horizontally across the top of the bag between the filter patch and bag seal (Figure 1).
+Pull filter patch on bag forward allowing air to inflate the bag.
 Place the blocks in a warm location near a light source as the mushrooms will develop towards the light.
 Avoid 100% direct sunlight.

 2. Maintaining and Monitoring